Emergency Dentist Rocky Hill

 Use Tools, Not Teeth to Open Packaging

 When you’re feeling lazy, rushed, or excited, it’s easy to think that using your teeth to open a package or container will save time.
-Though it may seem convenient in the moment, using your teeth as tools to open bags, bottles, mail, and packaging of any other sort can cause a dental emergency in the blink of an eye!
+Though it may seem convenient at the moment, using your teeth as tools to open bags, bottles, mail, and packaging of any other sort can cause a dental emergency in the blink of an eye!
 Instead of putting your smile at risk, consider keeping tools like scissors somewhere easy and convenient to reach.

 Dental Emergency FAQs